junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Wait, Dean," he stops him.

 Dean licks his lips, swallowing.
-The angel's beautiful, blue eyes shine with watery glint, joy and sadness each takes half.
+The angel's beautiful, blue eyes shine with a watery glint, joy and sadness each taking half.

 "Cas," Dean whispers.
-He's too happy and too scared at the same time, he doesn't know what to say.
+He's too happy and too scared at the same time; he doesn't know what to say.
 He doesn't forget the other half of the deal.
 The death part.
 "I'm sorry," he says.
 That seems to be the only thing he can come up with.

 Cas fondles his cheek, shaking his head.
 "Don't apologize for bringing me back, Dean."

 "I thought I lost you."
 Tears come back again.
-"I'm scared, I might made a really bad decision."
+"I'm scared, I might have made a really bad decision."

 Cas doesn't answer immediately, just pulling him into a hug, patting his back.

 "What did Balthazar tell you?"
 Dean asks, when his breath comes calmer and his chin stops shaking above Cas's shoulder.

-"He leaves to prepare for the weapon."
-Cas says simply.
+"He leaves to prepare for the weapon," Cas says simply.

 "The weapon to destroy the city?"